eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

 - state of database access
   - bimodal
     - case 1: use raw sql
+      - "everyone" knows orms are bad
+        - vietnam of computing science etc.
+        - just write raw sql
+        - but in most languages, going from an orm to using raw sql is like going from OCaml to Java: a three-line type def in OCaml becomes four files of Java each tens of lines of code written in quadriplicate and IntelliJ-generated boilerplate
       - pros:
         - can optimize queries endlessly
         - can use the power-user features of your specific rdbms
         - easy to know where queries are happening
-          - can centralize query access in specific modules
+          - can centralize query access in specific modules (data access objects)
+            - this has many benefits
-            - which lets you optimize those modules separately, implement pre and post-save features
+              - which lets you optimize those modules separately
+              - implement pre and post-save features
+              - dual writing
       - cons:
         - it looks like this [pic of java querying example]
         - type checking disappears at the SQL boundary